llansky3/howbigami/README.md

 <h1>Treemap visualization of component sizes</h1>
 It processes the data from stdin and visualizes them in form of a treemap of components.
-The visualization happens via local Flask server and can be then accessed via browser.
-The input data must be in a format of:
+The visualization happens via local Flask server and can be then accessed via browser
+<br>The input data must be in a format of:

 ```text
 SIZE1 LABEL1